openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

 JSON
 ^^^^

-The JSON module is provided with a ``format`` and a ``print`` method, to format and/or print out a given javascript object in JSON format.
+The JSON module extends the native builtin ``JSON.stringify`` and ``JSON.parse`` methods by a ``format`` and a ``print`` method, to format and/or print out a given javascript object in JSON format.
 Both by default insert spacing and indentation for readability and accept an optional ``false`` as a second parameter to produce a compact version for transmission.

 - ``JSON.print(data)``
     Output data (any Javascript data) as JSON, readable